 As we alluded to in 5 Healthy Ways to Detox, filling your diet with whole, fiber-rich foods is one of the best ways to achieve optimal gut health.
 The average American consumes around half of the recommended amount of fiber (25 to 30 grams), and a lack can lead to digestive problems, higher cholesterol, and higher risk for developing conditions like heart disease and diabetes.
 Plant fiber feeds the good bacteria to protect your body and boost the immune system while giving you the energy you need to move through each day.
 Here are some foods we recommend adding to your grocery list:

 Another plant-based source of nourishment, ginger helps aid in digestion, soothe stomach pain, and reduce inflammation.
 (And this is on top of its potential to support heart health and ease period cramps).
 Add it into your morning routine by grating it into warm lemon water or enjoy in combination with CBD with the Vybes Peach Ginger Drink.

 Get Your Probiotics

 Helping to restore and balance the gut, probiotics are a powerful way to care for the body and mind.
 You can get yours in by consuming fermented foods (we’re talking things like kombucha, tempeh, miso, and kimchi) or by adding a supplement to your diet.
-Probiotic Protein - Plant from The Nue Co. is a great option, as one serving not only delivers all 9 essential amino acids and boosts gut health with a 20 billion spore probiotic, but also supports skin, hair, and muscles.
+Probiotic Nutrient Support from Grown Alchemist is a great option, as it aids in nutrient absorption while supporting a healthy gut and boosting the immune system.

 Take Steps to Manage Daily Stress